sindresorhus/awesome-nodejs/readme.md

 	- [Q](https://github.com/kriskowal/q) - A tool for making and composing asynchronous promises.
 - Streams
 	- [Highland.js](http://highlandjs.org) - Manages synchronous and asynchronous code easily, using nothing more than standard JavaScript and Node-like Streams.
+- Other
+    - [zone](https://github.com/strongloop/zone) - Flow control and error handling for Node.js

 ### Streams